Cobham, Surrey: History

 Cobham is an ancient settlement whose origins can be traced back on the ground through Roman times to the Iron Age.
 It lay within the Elmbridge hundred.

 Cobham appears in Domesday Book as Covenham and was held by Chertsey Abbey.
 Its Domesday assets were: 12½ hides; 3 mills worth 13s 4d, 10 ploughs, 1 alike unit of meadow, woodland worth 40 hogs.
 It rendered altogether £14 per year to its feudal system overlords.

 Historically, Cobham other than outlying farms comprised two developed areas, Street Cobham and Church Cobham.
 The former lay on the Portsmouth-London Road, and the building now known as the Cobham Exchange was once a coaching inn.
 The latter grew up around St Andrew's Church, which dates from the 12th century.
 Although much altered and extended in the 19th century, the church preserves a Norman tower and is a Grade I listed building (the highest architectural category).

+In 1649, the Diggers established a new community at Little Heath following their expulsion from nearby St George's Hill, Weybridge.
+The community met some success, with 11 acre cultivated, six houses built, winter crops harvested, and several pamphlets published.
+The local lord, of the manor, Parson John Platt, despite initial sympathy, rallied gangs to attack the community and prevent locals in assisting them.
+Platt and local landowners drove the community out in April 1650.

 The village's population was reported as 1617 inhabitants in 1848.
 The arrival of the railway in the 1880s led to the expansion of the original village, the eastern fields and southern areas towards the railway station becoming suburbanised during the 20th century.
 A 1960s improvements scheme widened the entrance to the High Street from River Hill to the south which was very narrow, removing a few historic and picturesque buildings, replacing some with less ornate brickwork glass-fronted buildings suitable as shops.
 Subsequently, the High Street has developed into a local shopping centre.

+In 1951 the civil parish had a population of 7885.
+On 1 April 1974 the parish was abolished.